Oath Keepers founder spoke of 'bloody' war ahead of U.S. Capitol attack | Politics

 Oath Keepers founder spoke of 'bloody' war ahead of U.S. Capitol attack

+Prosecutors in the trial of five Oath Keepers members on Friday showed a jury fresh evidence that the right-wing militia group's founder Stewart Rhodes told his followers ahead of last year's U.S. Capitol attack there would be a "bloody" war if then-President Donald Trump failed to reverse his 2020 election loss.

-Federal prosecutors showed a jury fresh evidence on Friday that Oath Keepers founder Stewart Rhodes warned ... followers there would be a "bloody" ... if then-President Donald Trump failed to stop ...
-2020 election defeat.
-In a series of text messages, online postings ... speeches, Rhodes repeatedly promoted ... use of force, ... implored Trump to invoke ...
-Insurrection ..., an early 1800s ... that empowers presidents to deploy troops to quell civil unrest.
+Prosecutors in ... trial of five Oath Keepers members on Friday showed a jury fresh evidence that ... right-wing militia group's founder Stewart Rhodes told ... followers ahead of last year's U.S. Capitol attack there would be a "bloody" ... if then-President Donald Trump failed to reverse ...
+2020 election loss.
+In numerous text messages, online postings ... speeches shown as evidence, Rhodes promoted ... use of force ... implored Trump to invoke ...
+Insurrection ..., a 19th century U.S. ... that empowers presidents to deploy troops to quell civil unrest.

+Trump never invoked ...
+Insurrection ... even as Rhodes wrote to ... in open letters posted online about ... idea ... bragged to fellow Oath Keeper leaders in a December 2020 text that he ... "on back-channel working groups trying to advise ... president."
+Rhodes ... his four co-defendants ... on trial on felony charges including seditious conspiracy.
+A second ... of Oath Keeper defendants accused of being part of ... same conspiracy ... slated to go to trial in November.

 "Show ... world ... the traitors ..., ... then ... the ...
-Insurrection ... to drop ... hammer on them," he said in a December 2020 speech. ... he does ... do it ..., while he is commander in chief, we ... going to have to do it ourselves later, in a much more desperate, much more bloody war."
+Insurrection ... to drop ... hammer on them," Rhodes ... seen saying in a December 2020 speech at a pro-Trump political rally in video presented to ... jury. ... he does ... do it ..., while he is commander in chief, we ... going to have to do it ourselves later, in a much more desperate, much more bloody war."
 Rhodes ... his four co-defendants - Thomas Caldwell, Kenneth Harrelson, Kelly Meggs ...
-Jessica Watkins - ... on trial on charges they conspired to prevent Congress from certifying Democrat ...
+Jessica Watkins - ... on trial on charges accusing them of conspiring to prevent Congress from certifying Democrat ...
 Biden's election victory on Jan.
-6, 2021, in a failed ... to keep Trump, a Republican, in power.
+6, 2021, in a ... to keep ...
+Republican incumbent in power.
+A pro-Trump ... stormed ...
+Capitol on that ... and attacked police, ... failed to prevent ... election certification.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)